|ARB Panel Member||Location|

 The ARB's Role in the Property Tax System

-Each appraisal district in the State of Texas has an Appraisal Review Board (ARB) comprised of a group of citizens, appointed by the district’s Board of Directors to determine taxpayer protests and taxing unit challenges.
+Each appraisal district in the State of Texas has an Appraisal Review Board (ARB) comprised of a group of citizens, appointed by the Administrative Judge to determine taxpayer protests and taxing unit challenges.
 The ARB is the judicial part of the system.
 It is a separate body from the appraisal office and serves a different function.
 The ARB hears and resolves disputes over appraisal matters.
 This is a very broad and important responsibility, but the ARB must be sensitive to its legal and practical limits.

 First, the ARB only has authority over matters submitted to it.
 The ARB has no role in the day to day operations of the appraisal office or in appraising property.
 ARB meetings are subject to the Open Meetings Act and therefore an agenda must be posted 72 hours prior to meeting.